A Year Away From Mac OS

 In April I started a new job and was given a choice between a ThinkPad T470s and a MacBook Pro 13".
 I chose the ThinkPad.
 It too runs Arch and GNOME.
 I found the ThinkPad to be pretty lacklustre but it does run Linux well.

 There are 3 other devs at work running Linux.
-The others have MacBooks, mostly the 13” MacBook “Escape”.
-That’s the one without a touch bar and only two USB-C ports.
+All the other devs have MacBooks, mostly the 13” MacBook “Escape”.
+That's the one without a touch bar and only two USB-C ports.
 My feelings about modern MacBooks were only reinforced by seeing these machine in use on a daily basis.

 I'd estimate we have 20–30 of these MacBooks in the office.
 Many people choose to use a crappy company supplied Logitech keyboard with their MacBook or a personally purchased Filco TKL.
 I haven't seen the same sort of failure rates mentioned elsewhere but I've still seen a couple of the MacBook keyboards fail in their short life.
 One had a key become sticky and unreliable, the other had its space fall off.